yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 by the IdO, either directly or transitively, can obtain a cert with an IdO identity.

-From a security point of view, the delegation process has two separate sides:
+From a security point of view, the delegation process has two separate parts:

 1. Enabling a specific third party (the intended NDC) to submit requests for delegated certificates;